CarsonDavis/TicTacToe/README.md

 There is no error checking since human players are only for game verification.

+### First Training Methodology

+For the first training, I had the computer play itself 25,000 times.
+Both players chose completely random moves.
+I only recorded games won by player 1.
+All moves made by player 1 in a won game are assumed to be good moves.
+A single training example consists of one board state and the move that player 1 played for that board state.
+Therefor the resulting model accepts a board state and outputs a move.

+Further work will involve iterative play throughs using the trained models instead of random moves.
+The resulting data will be used to generate better models.

 ### First Training Results

 <b> Both players use random moves: </b>